yt-dlp/yt-dlp/CONTRIBUTING.md

 The output (including the first lines) contains important debugging information.
 Issues without the full output are often not reproducible and therefore will be closed as `incomplete`

-The templates provided for the Issues, should be completed and not removed, this helps aide the resolution of the issue.
+The templates provided for the Issues, should be completed and **not removed**, this helps aide the resolution of the issue.

 Please re-read your issue once again to avoid a couple of common mistakes (you can and should use this as a checklist):